University Credits

 for students

-Italy.
-Studying in Tuscany is a wonderful experience that not
+in Tuscany, Italy.
+Studying in Tuscany is a wonderful experience

-only gives you the opportunity to earn credits, but also to learn
+that not only gives you the opportunity to earn credits, but also

-a new language, about Italian history and Italian culture, improve
+to learn a new language, as well as about Italian history and culture,

 General Information